 Leg locks are now as much a part of BJJ as saying “Oss” without any apparent reason is.
 While this means that BJJ has clearly evolved, it also brings about a new problem.
 That problem is sloppiness.
 The effectiveness of leg locks for the early pioneers of the Danaher Death Squad is now legendary, however, if you watch any grappling event that allows heel hooks and the like, you’ll notice that grapplers that do manage to execute leg locks are few and far in between.
 So why don’t the same positions that made the DDS notorious work just as good for everyone?
 After all, their secrets are now out via numerous instructionals by all of the members.
 The secret is drilling like a maniac, Still, you can’t just drill leg locks like you do guard passes.
 This is where flowing leg lock BJJ drills enter the frame.

 We all know that we love to hate on BJJ drills.
-Everything that has a strict and repetitive structure to it, tends to drive most people away.
+Everything that has a strict and repetitive structure, tends to drive most people away.
 Jiu-Jitsu drills fit that description perfectly.
 Yet, the age-old BJJ cliche “drill to win” is even more important in today’s modern grappling game.
-There are so many techniques, concepts, principles, systems and what not, that without constant repetition, there’s no success or progress.
+There are so many techniques, concepts, principles, systems, and whatnot, that without constant repetition, there’s no success or progress.
 With leg locks, which are quite new to most, drilling becomes even more important.
 The good news is that you don’t need to go for countless reps of any particular leg lock in order to get better.
 All you need to do is flow.

 The Secret To Grappling Success